 - At least 50 L-CERPs

-L-CERPs are awarded to education that is specifically about human lactation and breastfeeding and the provision of care to breastfeeding families.
+L-CERPs are awarded to education that is specifically about human lactation and breastfeeding.

 - At least 5 E-CERPs

-E-CERPs awarded to education that is about professional ethics, conduct and standards for health professionals.
+E-CERPs awarded to education that is about professional ethics and conduct.

 - At least 20 additional CERPs which may be L, E, or R-CERPs

-R-CERPs are an optional category that covers education that is in any way related to the practice of lactation consulting.
-R-CERPs are not required but can rather be applied for the 20 out of 75 required CERPs
+R-CERPs are an optional category that covers education that is related to the practise of IBCLCs, but is neither lactation nor ethics specific.
+R-CERPs are not required but can rather be applied for the 20 out of 75 required CERPs.

 You can review the Individual CERPs Guide to see if your activities meet IBLCE requirements.
 Review ahead of the recertification application is not available.